bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-6--pulse-ox/README.md

   - Is the pulse graph visible yet?
 * Add an appropriate non-inverting amplifier circuit
   - Calculate the theoretical gain
+* Your plot should look something like this:

 #### Activity 4 - Filtering Signal
 * At this point, you should be able to see your pulse, but it should be very noisy.